graceoreilly/portfolio/README.md

 - Button underneath next

 **CSS Styling**
-- Background colour - dark grey
+- Background colour - dark grey ✅
 - Button rose gold
 - Nav bar rose gold in the top right corner
-- Text larger and in the center of the page
+- Text larger and in the center of the page ✅
+- Make sure text is centered and responsive

 *Phase Two*
 - Replan - some things to think about below